-To assign the audio channels to the headphones, proceed as follows:
+To assign the audio channels to the headphones,

 - 1. On the left line, click the cell corresponding to the channel you want to associate to the left ear. - 2.
 On the right line, click the cell corresponding to the channel you want to associate to the right ear.